To configure Cogo settings for the job:

 - If you are using a laser rangefinder, the magnetic azimuth is displayed.

-If a south azimuth display is required, set the South azimuth field to Yes.
+If a south azimuth display is required for the selected coordinate system, the South azimuth field is set to Yes.
 All azimuths still increase clockwise.
-The following diagram shows the effect of setting the South azimuth fields to No or Yes.
+The following diagram shows the effect when the South azimuth field is set to No or Yes.

-To apply a neighborhood adjustment to all conventional foresight observations made from a Station setup plus or Resection, and to all GPS observations made in a job that has a valid GPS site calibration, select the Neighborhood adjustment check box.
+To apply a neighborhood adjustment to all conventional foresight observations made from a Station setup plus or Resection, and to all GNSS observations made in a job that has a valid site calibration, select the Neighborhood adjustment check box.

 Neighborhood adjustment uses the residuals from Station setup plus, Resection or GNSS site calibration to calculate delta grid values to apply to subsequent observations made during the survey.
 Each observation is adjusted according to its distance from each of the backsight points (for a conventional survey) or calibration points (for a GNSS survey).
 The following formula is used to calculate the weight to give the residuals of each backsight or calibration point: